quambene/rust-ecosystem/README.md

 # The Rust Ecosystem

-Categorization of widely-used crates in the Rust ecosystem.
+Categorization of (more or less) widely-used crates in the Rust ecosystem.

 Category                        | Crates
 ------------------------------- | -------------------------------